1993 South African Grand Prix

-The Swiss Sauber team made their Grand Prix debut and scored their first points with JJ Lehto's 5th-place finish.

 Report

 The season started off in Kyalami where Prost, in his first race with Williams, took pole ahead of Senna, Schumacher, Hill, Alesi and Lehto, impressing in Sauber's first Grand Prix.
 At the start, Prost was poor and Senna and Hill (who was already ahead of Schumacher) got ahead of him.
 Then, Hill spun in front of Prost and dropped well down the field, Prost being forced to back off and let Schumacher through to second.
 Senna led Schumacher, Prost, Lehto, Wendlinger and Alesi at the end of lap one.

 Prost attacked Schumacher, took second on lap 13 and set off after Senna.
 Five laps later, he attacked into the first corner but Senna took the inside and defended.
 However, Senna could not do anything when Prost attacked on lap 25 with the inside line.
 He took the lead and motored off.
 Schumacher also passed Senna to take second soon after.
 Both of them pitted unlike Prost, but Senna was quicker and rejoined ahead.

 Schumacher was in no mood to stay third and attacked Senna on lap 40.
 There was minor contact and Schumacher spun off into retirement.
 Patrese was third but he too spun off on lap 47, leaving Blundell's Ligier third and Fittipaldi's impressive Minardi in fourth.
 Prost won from Senna, Blundell, Fittipaldi, Lehto (who was lapped twice in early stages of the race) and Berger (he was out but was classified sixth).